s-thom/ourflags.lgbt/docs/Adding-a-new-flag.md

   see: below for more details
 ---

 A short summary shown on the shared page, along with a link to a page that contains the full content below.
+This should be somewhere between 200-300 characters.
+For flags about specific identities, describe those identities.
+For flags about more general concepts (e.g. the rainbow flag), give a brief history.

 ---

 Full content.
 Shown on each flags' detail page.

+Pages about identities should start with a more thorough description of that identity and the people it represents.

+Include a heading for the flag history (`# Flag history`), and provide information about its creation.
+If relevant, include directly related variants.

+Include a heading for sources (`# Sources and acknowledgements`), and be sure to list the places that information was retrieved.
+If linking to the web archive, include an `_archive_` label.
 ```

 ## Metadata